Cleverific

 • Retention triggers that turn one-time buyers into repeat customers

 The key distinction: PRO extends far beyond the 30 seconds a customer spends on your thank-you page.
-It covers a 24-72 hour pre-fulfillment window, plus the entire post-delivery retention cycle.
+It covers a 1-24 hour pre-fulfillment window, plus the entire post-delivery retention cycle.

-What PRO Is Not
+What PRO is not

 PRO isn't: